 I don’t know how I managed to have such a big smile while experiencing the worst thing that has ever happened to me.
 It was two days after my mother was buried.
-A thanksgiving service was held in her honor on that Sunday.
+A thanksgiving service was held in her honour on that Sunday.
 We were all supposed to give thanks to God and not question what had happened to us, to my mum.
-I was supposed to say, ‘Thank You God, I know you do everything for a reason.’
+I was supposed to say, ‘Thank You, God, I know you do everything for a reason.’

 And that’s what I was taught growing up.
 Give thanks to God in whatever happens because He always has a plan.
 And usually, I did.
 I would even start thinking up the different possible plans God had for making me fail or fall or lose something.
 If I lost something, I would think, maybe it was never meant to be mine.

 But I could not see any big plan, any big reason why my mother had to die.
 There was no possible explanation for why I became motherless a week to my graduation from university.
 None at all.
 I couldn’t give thanks.
 In fact, I couldn’t pray at all.